Keeping you safe is our top priority. What to expect when you visit LMH Health

-In the case of large, choroidal tumors judged to require enucleation, the role of pre-enucleation EBRT was tested in a randomized trial and had no impact on overall survival (OS).[8,9][Level of evidence: 1iiA] In a COMS trial, 1,003 patients with large choroidal melanomas (≥2 mm in height and ≥16 mm in diameter, or ≥10 mm in height irrespective of diameter, or ≥8 mm in height and border <2 mm from the optic disc) with no known metastases were randomly assigned to receive enucleation alone or after preoperative external photon-beam radiation from cobalt 60 or accelerators (20 Gy in five daily fractions) to the orbit and globe.[8,9] Through 10 years of follow-up, the median survival in both arms was approximately 7 years, and the 10-year all-cause mortality was 61% in both arms (relative risk for death of 1.00; 95% CI, 0.85–1.18).
+In the case of large, choroidal tumors judged to require enucleation, the role of pre-enucleation EBRT was tested in a randomized trial and had no impact on overall survival (OS).[8,9][Level of evidence: 1iiA] In a COMS trial, 1,003 patients with large choroidal melanomas (≥2 mm in height and ≥16 mm in diameter, or ≥10 mm in height irrespective of diameter, or ≥8 mm in height and border <2 mm from the optic disc) with no known metastases were randomly assigned to receive enucleation alone or after preoperative external photon-beam radiation from cobalt 60 or accelerators (20 Gy in 5 daily fractions) to the orbit and globe.[8,9] Through 10 years of follow-up, the median survival in both arms was approximately 7 years, and the 10-year all-cause mortality was 61% in both arms (relative risk [RR]death of 1.00; 95% CI, 0.85–1.18).
 Metastasis-free survival was also virtually identical in both arms.

 Transscleral local resection

 Eye-sparing transscleral local resection plays a very limited role in the management of uveal melanoma.
 It is used in patients with large choroidal and ciliary body tumors who are not candidates for radiation therapy but are highly motivated to retain their eye.[10,11,12] The procedure is technically demanding and is generally performed only in centers with specialized expertise in this surgery.
 There is a substantial risk of retinal detachment, intraocular bleeding, and complications associated with the anesthesia-induced hypotension used to decrease the risk of bleeding.
-Adjuvant brachytherapy or neoadjuvant proton-beam therapy is often administered.
+Either adjuvant brachytherapy or neoadjuvant proton-beam therapy are administered.
 Experience is limited to retrospective, single-center, case series.[10,11,12][Level of evidence: 3iiiDiv]

 Surgical resection of metastases